Skip to main content

 Step 3: Register your webhook with Poku

-Register your public URL from Step 1 with Poku so inbound texts and calls get forwarded to your agent:
+Register your public URL from Step 1 with Poku so events get forwarded to your agent.
+Specify which event types you want to receive:

 curl -X POST "https://api.pokulabs.com/webhooks" \